Passion (musical): Background and history

 As it turned out, Lapine was already exploring the idea of adapting Muscle, a memoir by Sam Fussell, for the musical stage.
 Together, they came up with the idea of a pair of double-billing one acts.
 Lapine wrote a couple of scenes and Sondheim had just started working on the opening number when he began to feel that his musical style was unsuitable for Muscle.
-The piece was more contemporary and, in his opinion, required a score reflecting pop sensibilities.
-He called up Lapine and suggested that he find another songwriter, perhaps William Finn, and include it as a companion piece.
-Meanwhile, they continued to work on Passion and as the piece grew, they found that it was enough to fill out an entire evening of theatre.
+The piece was more contemporary and in his opinion required a score reflecting pop sensibilities.
+He called Lapine and suggested that he find another songwriter, perhaps William Finn, and include it as a companion piece.
+Meanwhile, they continued to work on Passion and as the piece grew, they found that it was enough for an entire evening of theatre.
 Muscle was eventually shelved.